 The total annealing oligonucleotide concentration (nM) in the PCR.
 This value is used for melting temperature calculations as well as dimerisation checks.

 Users must choose which databases are used for probe specificity check.
 At least one database needs to be chosen.
+It is recommended to make sure that the input sequences can be found in the selected target sequences.

 Maximum allowed melting temperature for hairpin formation.
 Primer3 suggests secondary structures melting temperatures should be at least 10°C below primer/probe melting temperature.